Entry into Switzerland

 After entering Switzerland, all students are required to register at the registration office of their community of residence within 14 days.

 After the registration, the residence permit (foreigner's identity card) will be issued.
-Citizens of non-EU/EFTA-countries must then present themselves at the Office for Migration (with passport and passport-sized picture).
+Citizens of non-EU/EFTA-countries must then present themselves at the Office for Migration.

 The costs for registration and all related documents (foreigner's identity card, the visa etc.) are to be borne by the student.